 - Optional – Have a broker sponsor you

 - Submit paperwork along with fees to the Texas Real Estate Commission

 1. You must be 18 or older

-Before you can become a real estate agent, you will have to graduate high school and be 18 or older.
+Before becoming a real estate agent, you must graduate high school and be 18 or older.